Join the Revolution!

 After the day is over, please join us just around the corner at Meadhall for some snacks (on us!) and adult beverages (on you!).

 What will people be wearing?

 If you’re looking for assistance at any point in the day, look for an organizer.
-You’ll be able to tell who the organizers are, because we’ll be wearing these sweet track jackets.
+You’ll be able to tell who the organizers are, because we’ll be wearing green shirts with this year’s awesome logo.